Viponboard/AaiVrudhashram/Readme.txt

-How to run the Old Age Home Management System Project Using PHP and MySQL
+How to run the AAI Vrudhashram Project Using PHP and MySQL

 1. Download the zip file